Chris Lewis (rugby league): Early life

 Lewis played his junior rugby league for Ashford Roosters before being signed by Illawarra Steelers.

 Playing career

-Lewis with unsuccessful attempts of making first grade went onto play park footy for Shellharbour Sharks, Thirroul Butchers and Helensburgh Tigers.
+After unsuccessful attempts at making first grade, Lewis went onto play park footy for Shellharbour Sharks, Thirroul Butchers and Helensburgh Tigers.

 In 2016, he was part of the Illawarra Cutters team that won the NSW Intrust Cup premiership, while completing his teaching degree at University of Wollongong.

 From 2017-19 he went onto play in the Queensland Cup for the Sunshine Coast Falcons.
 While playing there he worked as a teacher at Caloundra State High School.
 He was named the Queensland Cup second rower of the year in 2019, earning a development contract with Melbourne Storm at the end of 2019.

 2020

 Round 4 of the 2020 NRL season, Lewis made his NRL debut for the Melbourne Storm against South Sydney.
 He had his Melbourne jersey (cap number 202) presented to him by former Melbourne player Ryan Hoffman.
 Lewis would make a handful of appearances for Melbourne in 2020, as he transitioned to full time sport after putting his teaching career on hiatus.